 The card is only supported under Linux.
 Digium, Inc. recommends Debian, Fedora, and Red Hat, however, all other distributions are supported by Digium Technical Support.
-Digium hardware requires drivers and libraries that are integrated with the Linux kernel.
+Digium hardware requires drivers and libraries that have not yet been integrated with the Linux kernel.
 You can obtain the source code from ftp.digium.com.
-Detailed instructions are provided in this section.

-To install your TDM800P card, you will need:
+To install your TDM2400P card, you will need: